The following Maui restaurants are no longer open

 Pita Paradise Kihei

-Pita Paradise Mediterranean Bistro CLOSED in Kihei, but is still open in Wailea.
+Pita Paradise Mediterranean Bistro CLOSED in Kihei but is still open in Wailea.
 The Kihei location was a small restaurant set back off the street in the Kalama Village shopping center, across from the whale statue in Kalama Park, in Kihei.
 The address was 1913 South Kihei Road.
 Phone 808-875-7679.

 Pita Paradise has appetizers, pitas, kabobs, and salads.
 There are several vegetarian choices.
 The menu is the same at lunch and dinner.
-In the former Kihei location you ordered at the counter.
-There were a few tables in the air conditioned interior of the restaurant, and more tables on the shaded porch outdoors.
+In the former Kihei location, you ordered at the counter.
+There were a few tables in the air-conditioned interior of the restaurant, and more tables on the shaded porch outdoors.
 There is a larger newer Pita Paradise Wailea with table service and the same menu at a different location.

 Saltimbocca was an Italian restaurant that opened at the end of 2013, and CLOSED in July of 2015, in the Harbor Shops, the shopping center adjacent to the aquarium, in Maalaea (the southern end of Maui’s central valley).
 Phone 808-243-3463.

 This was a wonderful addition to Maui dining.
 At dinner, they had a wide variety of delicious and beautifully presented foods.
-The menu had two soups, four salads, four appetizers, four kinds of bruschetta, nine pastas, six entrees, five sides, and eight desserts.
+The menu had two soups, four salads, four appetizers, four kinds of bruschetta, nine kinds of pasta, six entrees, five sides, and eight desserts.
 The view was gorgeous, looking out over Maalaea Harbor, with majestic Haleakala in the distance.
 Most tables were indoors, with a few tables outdoors.

 Saltimbocca had food as good as at Maui’s fine-dining restaurants, but at lower prices than the fine dining restaurants.
-For reviews, menus, and photos of other moderately priced Maui restaurants see Moderate Maui Restaurants.

 Seawatch changed to Gannon’s